 |Castelnuouvo Berardenga||Gourmet cuisines, selection of 500 fine wines||Borgo San Felice|

 Places to Stay in Tuscany By Area

 The 10 provinces in Tuscany include: Florence, Arezzo, Grosseto, Livorno, Lucca, Massa Carrara, Pisa, Pistoia, Prato and Siena.

 Of these 10, the most popular cities you may have heard about are Florence for its fantastic collection of Renaissance art, Pisa for its stunning leaning tower, and Siena for its authentic medieval history.

-The Italian Tuscan region has a sea of options available to tourists that it may be challenging to figure out the best areas to stay.
+The Italian Tuscan region has a sea of options available to tourists so it may be challenging to figure out the best areas to stay.
 To help you decide on the best areas to stay in Tuscany, think of the towns and cities you’d like to explore and places you’d like to spend the most time in, then choose one of them as your base.

 Best Places to Stay in Tuscany | Top Towns

 In this section, we will take a look at many different places to stay in Tuscany based on your personal preferences and interests.
 For each area to stay in Tuscany listed here, you will find the best accommodations that fits your budget and is the right one for you.
 I will also share the pros and cons of staying in each area, as well as specific hotel recommendations.
 So, let’s dive right in!

 FLORENCE: Best place to stay in Tuscany for Art & history experience